harbhajansharma04/Boston-House-Price-Prediction/README.md

 # Boston-House-Price-Prediction
-Before statring this project, You should have your libraries updated.
+Before starting this project, You should have your libraries updated.
 You will need the following libraries:

 •	numpy

 •	matplotlib